 Vaccines and antibiotics.
 These are used to prevent infections.

 Regular eye exams.
 These are done to screen for an eye condition called retinopathy.
 Have your child’s

 eyes checked each year.

 Talk with your child’s healthcare provider.
-Transplants are only done at specialized
+Transplants are only done at certain medical

 What are the possible complications of sickle cell disease in a child?

 Long-term anemia.
 This may lead to delayed healing and delayed growth and development.